-Draw how you can be kind to someone.
+Draw and color a picture that shows how you can be kind to someone.
+Coloring Sheet

 Let Us Attend! is published by the Antiochian Orthodox Department of Christian Education (www.antiochian.org).
 If you would like information on our present programs and future initiatives, contact aodce@antiochian.org.
 We gratefully acknowledge support from the Order of St. Ignatius which funds, in part, the work of the Department.